james7132/DanmakU/docs/guides/getting_started/firing_your_first_bullet.md

 1. Select `File -> New Scene` to create a new scene

 1. Create an empty game object in the scene.
 Click `Add Component` and add a
-@Danmaku.DanmakuManager component to the scene.
+@DanmakU.DanmakuManager component to the scene.

    Name it `Danmaku Manager` (the name isn't actually important, but it helps disambiguate it in the scene.)

-   The @Danmaku.DanmakuManager manages the danmaku (bullets) in your scene, and it controls the bounds for danmaku..
+   The @DanmakU.DanmakuManager manages the danmaku (bullets) in your scene, and it controls the bounds for danmaku..

    Keep everything default for now.
 Later, you can use the Center and Extents